-Be careful not to leave an imprint on your flat by kneeling on the foam by laying some thick cardboard on top of the boards so that your weight doesn’t indent the foam.
+Be careful not to leave an imprint on your flat by kneeling on the foam.
+Lay some thick cardboard on top of the boards so that your weight doesn’t indent the foam.

-Once the center strip is in place run another strip on either side of the first, allowing them to overlap.
+Once the center strip of tape is in place run another strip on either side of the first, allowing them to overlap.

 Once you have it all nice and neat, flip the boards over and do the same process for the opposite side.